adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 global::Xamarin.Forms.Forms.Init ();
 ```

-Imemdiately before this line, you should add the  initializer for Azure Mobile Apps.
+Immediately before this line, you should add the  initializer for Azure Mobile Apps.
 It's
 important that the Azure Mobile Apps subsystem is initialized prior to Xamarin Forms being
 initialized and any UI code being called.